Affiliate links on Android Authority may earn us a commission. Learn more.

 - A high-quality USB cable.

 The app is easy to set up.
 Once you have to app downloaded to your phone, connect it to your car and tap the Arrow icon on your car’s display, then follow the instructions to get started.
-For step-by-step instructions, see our guide on connecting Android Auto to your car.
+For step-by-step instructions, see our guide on connecting Android Auto to your vehicle.

 Once synced, the navigation bar makes sit easy to control your connected apps with a few taps.
 Whether you’re about to turn right while listening to music or if you’re on a call and the route changes, you’ll always see what you need next.